evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_Sportback_55_e-tron_quattro/_index.md

 ## Performance

-With overboost, the Audi Q4 Sportback 55 e-tron quattro has a maximum power of 250 KW (340 hp / 335 bhp).
-Without overboost, it is 210 KW (286 hp / 286 bhp).
-The torque is 679 nm with overboost and 679 without overboost.
-It performs the 0-100km/h sprint (0-62mph) in 5,4 seconds with overboost and 6,7 seconds without overboost.
+The Audi Q4 Sportback 55 e-tron quattro has a maximum power of 250 KW (340 hp/335 bhp).
+The total torque is 679 nm (501 ft-lb).
+It performs the 0-100km/h sprint (0-62mph) in 5,4 seconds.
 The top speed is 180 km/h.

 ## Battery, range, and charging